f4exb/sdrangel/Readme.md

 There is an automated skew rate compensation in place.
 During rate readjustemnt streaming can be suspended or signal glitches can occur for about one second.

+This plugin will be built only if the lz4 and libnanomsg libraries are installed in your system.
+These libraries are available as dev packages in most distributions.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is alwasys available in the list of devices as `SDRdaemon[0]` even if no physical device is connected.
+It is always available in the list of devices as `SDRdaemon[0]` even if no physical device is connected.

 <h2>SDRdaemonFEC input</h2>